berkeleybop/berkeleybop.github.io/best_practice.md

       - `-i`, `--input`
       - `-o`, `--output`
       - `-h`, `--help`
-   - always use dashes as separators
+   - always use dashes as separators, NOT underscores
       - click will make corresponding python vars with underscores
    - Follow exemplars
       - ROBOT
       - SSSOM
       - OAK
+      - linkml
    - Always write unittests for CLIs
       - see OAK for examples
 - Learning resources